 Following a decade of relative peace, the world was rocked by the terror attacks of September 11th, which brought us into the War on Terror.
-Instead of decreasing in size, our military increased its numbers, and even implemented measures to temporarily prevent some members from leaving the service.
+Instead of decreasing in size, our military increased its numbers and even implemented measures to temporarily prevent some members from leaving the service.
 Many military members were unable to leave the service when they originally intended to, as several branches enacted stop-loss measures that kept servicemembers in uniform long past their initial separation date.

 However, as the war slowed, the need to keep as many servicemembers in uniform decreased.
-In recent years, each military branch has used different methods to reduce their force size, including offering servicemembers the opportunity to get an early transition from active duty to the Guard or Reserves, transition to another branch of the military, or even get an early out through Force Shaping or other measures.
+In recent years, each military branch has used different methods to reduce their force size, including offering servicemembers separation pay, the opportunity to get an early transition from active duty to the Guard or Reserves, a transition to another branch of the military, or even get an early out through Force Shaping or other measures.

 The time in service requirement, which is more than 15 years and less than 20 years, is set by law.
 The other criteria are set by each branch so they can determine how best to shape the quality of their force.
 Generally, this program is only available to servicemembers who are in overmanned career fields.
 You will need to check with your respective service to determine if you are eligible for early retirement under TERA.

 This retirement plan gives the servicemember a pension based on their average basic pay for their highest 36 months of service.
 Under this plan, each year served is worth 2.5% toward an annual pension.
 For example, serving 20 years would result in a pension worth 50% of their average base pay.
 Each additional year served increases their base multiplier by 2.5%.
 So 30 years of service would be worth a 75% pension.
 Under this plan, the annual Cost of Living Adjustment (COLA), is based on the Consumer Price Index (CPI).
-More info.

 REDUX is calculated in a similar fashion as the High-3 retirement plan, with a few notable differences.
 Instead of using a 2.5% multiplier across the board, the REDUX plan uses a 2.0% multiplier for the first 20 years, then 3.5% for each additional year of service.
-In this example, a 20 year retirement would be worth 40% of base pay, while a 30 year retirement would equal 75%, the same multiplier as the High-3 system.
+In this example, a 20-year retirement would be worth 40% of base pay, while a 30-year retirement would equal 75%, the same multiplier as the High-3 system.
 However, there is one more catch: under the REDUX plan, the annual Cost of Living Adjustment (COLA), is based on the Consumer Price Index (CPI) minus 1%.
 Since the annual Cost of Living Adjustment is less, the pension grows more slowly over time.
 Read more in this article about deciding if REDUX is worth it.

 The Temporary Early Retirement Authority retirement plan is based on the above retirement plans, but it is reduced by a Reduction Factor equaling -1% for each year under 20 years served.
-For example, 19 year served would be 99%, 18 years would be 98%, 17 years would be 97%, etc.*
+For example, 19 years served would be 99%, 18 years would be 98%, 17 years would be 97%, etc.*